HugoSmits/predictiveForecasting/project.md

 - **Cross-Validation**: Employing cross-validation techniques to assess the robustness and generalization ability of the models.
 Time series data often requires specialized cross-validation methods such as time series cross-validation (e.g., rolling origin, expanding window) to avoid data leakage and properly simulate real-world forecasting scenarios.

+- **Hyperparameter Tuning**: Fine-tuning model hyperparameters to optimize performance.
+This may involve grid search, random search, or more advanced optimization techniques to find the best combination of hyperparameters for each model.